spatie/laravel-deleted-models/README.md

 $blogPost = Blogpost::restore(5); // $blogPost will be restored and returned
 ```

+If the model to be restored can't be found in the `deleted_models` table, a `Spatie\DeletedModels\Exceptions\NoModelFoundToRestore` exception will be thrown.

 ### Restoring without saving

 To restore in memory, without actually saving it, you can call `makeRestored`.